Tolc-Software/tolc-demo/README.md

 Fork and download this repository.

-Go to the root of the project and generate the build files;
+Go to the root of the project and generate the build files:

 ```shell
 # The python part is only strictly needed on MacOS